Expand Your Horizons with an Online M.A. in English Literature

-You will need to complete the online application and submit two letters of recommendation and a writing sample.
+You will need to complete the online application and submit two letters of recommendation and a writing sample/personal statement.
 The writing sample can be either a term paper written for a previous literature course or an essay on the topic of why you want to pursue graduate literature study.
 Finally you will need to submit official transcripts.
 The GRE is not required.
 Contact the Program Head at any time to discuss these requirements further.

 Program Details & Curriculum